EXHIBITION PRACTICES: GROUP INTERNSHIP

 - Can creatively address and develop strategies for exhibiting a variety of artworks.

 - Understands the missions of a variety of exhibition spaces and can apply it towards entry level positions at other exhibition facilities, create groundwork for additional coursework in Museum Studies, and/or prepare students to mount exhibitions of their own in a professional manner.

 The majority of the time spent together will be devoted to the activity of handling artwork in preparation of public exhibitions.
-Work sessions will be supplemented by reading assignments, field trips, group discussion, and various writing projects requiring reflection on the theory and practice of art exhibition and gallery management.
+Work sessions will be supplemented by reading assignments, group discussion, and various writing projects requiring reflection on the theory and practice of art exhibition and gallery management.

 Attendance and Participation:

 Attendance and participation are mandatory.
 Students should expect to devote fifty hours to on-site work and thirty hours to reading and writing during the internship.
 Installation hours may vary, but the majority of the hours will occur on Saturdays.
 Interns should plan on assisting with at least one reception.
 Receptions are scheduled for 5:00-7:30 p.m. on Thursdays.
 Interns will conduct reading and writing assignments on their own time.

 There are no prerequisites for this course.